 Welcome back for day three!
-Yesterday we discussed how to triage your inbox, an efficient way to distinguish between urgent and important tasks that saves tons of time and allows you to get real stuff done on your to-do lists!
+Yesterday we discussed how to triage your Inbox, an efficient way to distinguish between urgent and important tasks that saves tons of time and allows you to get real stuff done!

 Today we are going to show you how to overcome the #1 productivity killer, email notifications.

-When you let every email that arrives in your inbox to interrupt you, you destroy your productivity.
+When you let every email that arrives in your Inbox interrupt you, you destroy your productivity.
 This is why we set up dedicated blocks of time to check email (remember lesson one!), and this is also why we need to turn off email notifications.

 Studies have shown that every time we are interrupted by events like an email notification, it takes us 90 seconds to recover and return to the task at hand.
 Considering that the average person manages over 100 emails per day, this really adds up!
 What’s more, 40% of the time when we are interrupted, we fail to complete the interrupted task.